cnp3/ebook/principles/reliability.rst

  **DLE STX DLE ETX**	                      `DLE STX` **DLE** `DLE` **STX** **DLE** `DLE` ETX** `DLE ETX`
  ===========================================  ===============================================================

 `Character stuffing` , like bit stuffing, increases the length of the transmitted frames.
 For `character stuffing`, the worst frame is a frame containing many `DLE` characters.
 When transmission errors occur, the receiver may incorrectly decode one or two frames (e.g. if the errors occur in the markers).
-However, it will be able to resynchronise itself with the next correctly received markers.
+However, it will be able to resynchronize itself with the next correctly received markers.